Loag/go-bloomfilter/README.md

 The intent behind this package is a low overhead, as fast as possible bloom filter.

-This projects original use case is for windowed udp packet deduplication.
+The original use-case for this project was for windowed udp packet deduplication.

 ## Usage